emreguenduez/idatavisaappointmentbot/README.md

 # iData Schengen Visa Appointment Bot

 The schengen visa process in Turkey is literal hell.
-My girlfirend and I planned this lovely trip to Italy in February (including the valentines day hehe), so we need a visa.
+To get a Schengen visa from Italy, you need to do it through an intermediary company called iData.
 However, every time I logged onto the iData website, hoping for an appointment slot, I was met with the same frustrating message: no appointments available.
 It felt like a never-ending loop of disappointment.
 Constantly refreshing the page became a part of my daily routine, and frankly, it was exhausting.
 After a while, as a software engineer, I thought: can't I automate this?
 That's when I decided to write this bot (with help from ChatGPT of course).

 ## The usual process of checking for an appointment
 * You fill in your personal info such as your name, surname, passport number, etc.
-* You are asked to fill in your flight date, and then asked to select a preferred appointment date.
+* You are asked to fill in your flight date and then asked to select a preferred appointment date.
 * If there's no appointment available, it displays a text saying that there is no appointment available in that specific date and time.
 * Then you select a different date in hopes that there is an appointment available on that date.
 * Rinse and repeat...